-Chrissy Teigen and other Tokyo-bound passengers back in LA after 'mix-up'
+Plane returns to LAX after flying with wrong passenger for hours, airline says

 (CNN)Chrissy Teigen and other Tokyo-bound passengers ended up right where they started after eight hours of flying: Los Angeles.

-The model and TV personality tweeted about surviving her "flight to nowhere" Tuesday night after All Nippon Airways Flight 175 suddenly turned around and headed back to Los Angeles.
+The model and TV personality tweeted about surviving her "flight to nowhere" Tuesday night after All Nippon Airways Flight 175 made a sudden U-turn and headed back to Los Angeles.

-The plane had 226 passengers aboard and turned around four hours into its flight to Tokyo "due to an administrative mix-up," an aviation source told CNN's Rene Marsh.
+The plane, which had 226 passengers aboard, turned around four hours into its flight to Tokyo "due to an administrative mix-up," an aviation source told CNN's Rene Marsh.

 The crew believed an unauthorized passenger had boarded the flight, and opted to return to Los Angeles even though the mix-up was resolved, according to the source.